grbdeveaux/Program-Configs/.vim/Vim Cheat Sheet.md

 then use q: to browse command history use /!pdflatex to find the command again and press enter to run it

+:help i_CTRL_W gives the mapping for CTRL - W in insert mode :help n_CTRL_W does the same thing but in normal mode same thing for visual mode